 The Primary Benefits of Filing for Bankruptcy Protection Are Four-Fold

-Upon the filing of a bankruptcy case, creditors are generally barred from commencing or continuing with any/all legal action against you as result of what is called the "Automatic Stay" of the U.S. Bankruptcy Code going into effect.
-All debt collection including, creditors' telephone calls, car repossessions, mortgage foreclosures and other lawsuits are stayed, i.e., must immediately stop.
+Upon the filing of a bankruptcy case, creditors are generally barred from commencing or continuing with any/all legal action against you as a result of what is called the "Automatic Stay" of the U.S. Bankruptcy Code going into effect.
+All debt collection including, creditors' telephone calls, car repossessions, mortgage foreclosures, and other lawsuits have stayed, i.e., must immediately stop.

 Speak with a Teaneck bankruptcy lawyer at the firm today to learn the primary benefits of filing for bankruptcy.

 From his office in Hackensack, New Jersey, Attorney Alster's services extend throughout the state of New Jersey, as well as New York.
 Some areas he serves in New Jersey are Passaic County, Bergen County, Hudson County, Essex County, and more; in New York, he serves Rockland County, Queens, and the Bronx.